Skip to main content

 • Actions:

-• Waits for Postgres and RabbitMQ to be ready.
+• Waits for Postgres to be ready.

 • Runs database migrations (prisma migrate).